 Below are examples of likely sanction levels for common misdemeanours.

-Circumstances may require that teachers exercise judgement, however.
+Circumstances may require that teachers exercise judgement, how vever.

 Prep not handed in at the requested time 2

 Talking in class when they should not be talking 1-2

 Keeping hold of a mobile phone instead of handing it in 3

 Late for a lesson without a good reason 1-2

 Rudeness to visitors 2-3

 Leaving rubbish around the school 1-2

 Bullying 4-5

 Using inappropriate language 1-3

 Persistent untidiness of uniform 2

 Refusing to make effort in class 2-3

 Unkind words or behaviour 2-3

 Losing control of their behaviour (eg losing their temper) 3-4

 Accidentally breaking or damaging another student's property 2-3

 Online insults, taunting etc of other students or adults 3-5

-- 7.5 While levels of sanction and misdemeanour are outlined above, incidents are rarely black-and-white.
-Any disciplinary steps are best taken as soon as possible after any necessary investigation has been completed following an offence. - 7.6 Students are never punished physically or humiliated in any way.
-Occasionally, it may be necessary to restrain a student in an emergency in order to prevent injury or damage to property (see 9.1).
+- e) While levels of sanction and misdemeanour are outlined above, incidents are rarely black-and-white.
+Any disciplinary steps are best taken as soon as possible after any necessary investigation has been completed following an offence. - f) Students are never punished physically or humiliated in any way.
+Occasionally, it may be necessary to restrain a student in an emergency in order to prevent injury or damage to property (see 8).

-8 School Uniform
+6 School Uniform

-- 8.1 Appropriate and correct school uniform is to be worn at all times (see 4.1.10, above) unless specific permission has been granted (eg recovering from an accident, a non-uniform day).
-Uniform must be named and labelled. - 8.2 All school staff monitor and, if necessary, question the appearance of all students.
-If a student's uniform is incomplete or inappropriate, the following steps are taken. - 8.2.1 If a student comes to school with incorrect or missing uniform then a chat with the student and/or parents should resolve the issue, which may be due to lost kit or a delay in obtaining an item of uniform. - 8.2.2 If the issue is not resolved, the House Tutor consults with the Head of School on the best course of action. - 8.2.3 If uniform is unnamed, parents may be contacted to resolve the issue.
+- a) See 3.a.xvi, above.
+All school staff monitor and, if necessary, question the appearance of all students.
+If a student's uniform is incomplete or inappropriate, the following steps are taken. - i.
+If a student comes to school with incorrect or missing uniform then a chat with the student and/or parents should resolve the issue, which may be due to lost kit or a delay in obtaining an item of uniform. - ii.
+If the issue is not resolved, the House Tutor consults with the Head of School on the best course of action. - iii.
+If uniform is found to be unnamed, parents may be contacted to resolve the issue.

-9 Physical Restraint
+7 Physical Restraint

-9.1 Occasionally, for reasons of safety, a member (or members) of staff may need to restrain a student physically.
+a) Occasionally, for reasons of safety, a member (or members) of staff may need to restrain a student physically.
 This only occurs in an emergency to prevent personal injury (either to students or adults) or serious damage to property.
 Such incidents are documented and parents advised of the circumstances that led to restraint being applied.
 Staff always use the minimum level of force necessary.